Skip to content

 else:

-# Create new error doc
+# Create new error doc (CORRECT parameters)

 return agent.create_error_doc(

-reproduction_steps=context.get("reproduction", []),
+affected_components=context.get("components", []),

 status="active"